VIN-y/MissChanger/README.md

 ## Description

-Misschanger aims to be a tool-changing mechanism that is compatible with both Voron Trident and Voron 2.4.
+MissChanger aims to be a tool-changing mechanism that is compatible with both Voron Trident and Voron 2.4.
 While also retaining the MGN9H tapping system of Voron-Tap.

 This tool-changer have been tested to work fine, printing at 200mm/s and 5000mm/s^2.
+Nevertheless, speed is of no priority for this project.

 At the moment, it is only compatible with: